neoslab/pumpbot/README.md

 # Rules
 rules:
     # Min.
 Market Cap
-    # Minimum market capitalization (USD) required for a token to be eligible.
+    # Minimum market capitalization (SOL) required for a token to be eligible.
     minmarketcap: 6000

     # Max.
 Market Cap
-    # Maximum market capitalization (USD) allowed for a token to qualify.
+    # Maximum market capitalization (SOL) allowed for a token to qualify.
     maxmarketcap: 10000

     # Min.
 Market Volume
-    # Minimum trading volume (USD) required for a token to be considered.
+    # Minimum trading volume (SOL) required for a token to be considered.
     minmarketvol: 6000

     # Max.
 Market Volume
-    # Maximum trading volume (USD) allowed for a token to qualify.
+    # Maximum trading volume (SOL) allowed for a token to qualify.
     maxmarketvol: 10000

     # Min.
 Owner Hold